TatuLund/vaadin-create23/docs/Storefront.PRD.md

 ### 7.3 Acceptance Criteria

 - While both are online:
-  - Employee sees history updated and notification shortly after supervisor action.
+  - The requester sees history updated and a notification shortly after approver action.
 - Desired side effect
-  - When customer submits a purchase the purchase history is automatically refreshed
+  - When the requester submits a purchase the purchase history is automatically refreshed
   - Assert this in StorefrontTest
 - When offline:
   - Behavior remains as in Step 3 (login-time summary).